vanClausen/unicorn_springboot-project/README.md

 - get free disk space in root-path

 ### AppUuidConfig
-- use proxy to set UUID for the application with bean
+- use proxy via @Configuration to set UUID for the application with bean

 ### Shell-Package
 #### PromptProviderConfig